Counting Down to the Second Anniversary of Grief

 This blog might make you think that I have done nothing for the past twenty-three months but sit around and feel sorry for myself, and that is far from the truth.
 From the beginning, despite the overwhelming agony of my grief, I have taken life into my hands and run with it.
 I relocated a thousand miles from where we lived to help care for my 95-year-old father.
 I’ve traveled to new cities, made excursions to museums, fairs, expositions.
 I’ve walked thousands of miles, lifted weights, eaten in dozens of restaurants, sampled new foods.
 I’ve written hundreds of blog posts, participated in several different writing projects, read hundreds of books, made new friends.

 Yet, here I am, counting down the days to the second anniversary of his death, and I still don’t know where I am going, or if I am even going anywhere.
-Still don’t know how to live with his every-present absence in my life.
+Still don’t know how to live with his ever-present absence in my life.

 People keep telling me I need to focus on others, that doing volunteer work and such is how one gets through this, but I’m wondering if perhaps I need to focus on myself.
 He may be absent, but I am still here.

-13 Responses to “Counting Down to the Second Anniversary of Grief”
+37 Responses to “Counting Down to the Second Anniversary of Grief”

 1. Mary Friedel-Hunt Says: